YOGA FOR NEW GENERATION

 Though digital and social media have grown exponentially in recent times, the idea that sitting alone at your desk or behind a screen builds interconnectedness between people is – perhaps – a little optimistic.
-By doing yoga with others in Physical Exercise, an afterschool class or with the rest of the family, yoga can build stronger social bonds between younger and older people and foster togetherness and mutuality.
+By doing yoga with others in Physical Exercise, in an afterschool class, or with the rest of the family, yoga can build stronger social bonds between younger and older people and foster togetherness and mutuality.

 6. Spiritual merits

-Yoga promotes a sense of calmness, inner peace, exploration of energy, cultivation of awareness, a deeper bodily and energetic awareness, good knowledge, good feelings, removes blocks keeping one from fully experiencing life, opens one to creativity, healing, improves imagination power, and integration.
+Yoga promotes a sense of calmness, inner peace, exploration of energy, cultivation of awareness, a deeper bodily and energetic awareness, good knowledge, and good feelings, removes blocks keeping one from fully experiencing life, opens one to creativity, and healing, improves imagination power, and integration.